Providing Skilled Legal Expertise

 There is no fixed time when a child is deemed emancipated.[iii]

 Children of divorced parents have the right “to be supported at least according to the standard of living to which they had grown accustomed prior to the separation of their parents.”
 A child’s right to support is enforceable not only at the insistence of the custodial parent, but at the child’s insistence, as well.
-As an example, there have been cases where a child has brought a law suit against his or her parent(s) to compel the payment of child support and assistance with college expenses; some of those children have been successful.

 The right of child support belongs to the child and not to the parent.
 Parents cannot waive their obligation to pay child support upon the child’s reaching the age of 18.[iv]
 “It is fundamental that the right to child support belongs to the child and may not be waived by a custodial parent.”[v]

 Some Examples of Emancipation: